wnitchie/Credit_Card_Points/README.md

 6. Get the system set up in a live setting such as Heroku to use for demoing purposes

+7. Look into security aspects of the system.
+Should add some authorization and authentication to the system.
+Also should make sure to address sql injection type attacks.

 Development Stack: